Refrigerated container: Cryogenic cooling

 Another refrigeration system sometimes used where the journey time is short is total loss refrigeration, in which frozen carbon dioxide ice (or sometimes liquid nitrogen) is used for cooling.
 The cryogenically frozen gas slowly evaporates, and thus cools the container and is vented from it.
 The container is cooled for as long as there is frozen gas available in the system.
 These have been used in railcars for many years, providing up to 17 days temperature regulation.
 Whilst refrigerated containers are not common for air transport, total loss dry ice systems are usually used.
 These containers have a chamber which is loaded with solid carbon dioxide and the temperature is regulated by a thermostatically controlled electric fan, and the air freight versions are intended to maintain temperature for up to around 100 hours.

 Full-size intermodal containers equipped with these "cryogenic" systems can maintain their temperature for the 30 days needed for sea transport.
 Since they do not require an external power supply, cryogenically refrigerated containers can be stored anywhere on any vessel that can accommodate "dry" (un-refrigerated) ocean freight containers.

 Redundant refrigeration

 Valuable, temperature-sensitive, or hazardous cargo often require the utmost in system reliability.
 This type of reliability can only be achieved through the installation of a redundant refrigeration system.

 A redundant refrigeration system consists of integrated primary and back-up refrigeration units.
 If the primary unit malfunctions, the secondary unit automatically starts.
 To provide reliable power to the refrigeration units, these containers are often fitted with one or more diesel generator sets.

 Containers fitted with these systems may be required for transporting certain dangerous goods in order to comply with the International Maritime Organization’s regulations.

-Reefer types and dimensions

-The reefers have the same dimensions as intermodal containers and thus cannot be loaded in double-stack on rail flatcar.

-Remote container management

-Reefers make use of Remote Container Management (RCM) systems to control and monitor parameters such as temperature and humidity.
-This technology uses IoT sensors and wireless technology to transmit data to Cloud software where the data is ingested, analysed, and acted upon.